-Step 2: Use a variety of request methods
+2. Use a variety of methods to request Google reviews

 There are plenty of ways to ask for reviews.
 Some local businesses ask customers who visit the business to leave feedback while on-site using tools such as Kiosk Mode, while others focus on driving reviews using Reputation Manager’s Link Mode to capture feedback from receipts, via SMS, on your website, or beyond.
 Google has also recently relaunched their Marketing Kit, allowing local businesses to create social posts, posters, and stickers from existing reviews, as well as helping to get more Google reviews.

 When you hit on a request method that results in a quick spike in your local business reviews it can be easy to become reliant on that method alone.
 Try not to get stuck in this mindset as it can mean you’re not reaching some customers—just because one customer clicks on a standard email request, it doesn’t mean the next one will.
 Try phone calls and face-to-face requests, too, to ensure that you’re using a variety of communication channels.

 3. Don’t assume your customers know how to leave a review

 It’s a mistake to assume that your customers will know how to leave Google reviews simply because they found you via the search engine.
 Provide an easy-to-follow guide on your website and/or within your review request, with screenshots and easy-to-follow instructions for anyone not familiar with Google reviews.